krissmed/krissmed/README.md

 I'm a developer with a passion for free and open source software.

-Currently I'm in my 3rd year as a computer science student at the Oslo Metropolitan University.
+Currently I'm in my 3rd year as a computer science student at Oslo Metropolitan University.
 I have experience working with both frontend and backend technologies.

 </div>
 <h2>Experience in</h2>